 Don’t have one or more ingredients we use in our easy kidney bean burger recipe?
 Here’s what you can use instead.

-- Kidney Beans — black beans are an obvious choice but white beans also work well
+- Kidney Beans — use black beans or white beans

 - Walnuts — pecans, pumpkin seeds, or sunflower seeds

-- Beets — carrots, quinoa, rice, cauliflower, sweet potato but none of these will look as pretty
+- Beets — carrots, quinoa, rice, cauliflower, sweet potato can be used

 - Flaxseeds — chia seeds, aquafaba, or a store-bought egg replacer